Vision | - I believe reliability is the most important part of any product.

 |

-Why searching a new position | - Current Status: I am satisfied with my current work environment and am not actively seeking a new position.
+Why searching a new position | - I am satisfied with my current job and am not actively seeking.

 |

-Why applied | - Alignment with Vision: This role aligns well with my personal vision and career goals.
+Why applied | - This role fits my vision and career goals perfectly.

 |